alecells123/cautious-octo-meme/documentation/diabolical_plan.md

+# Diabolical Plan 1.0

-Habits and common knowledge of a programmer
+## Habits and common knowledge of a programmer

 - use shortcuts, avoid mouse
+- have a mouse and keyboard
+- have multiple monitors
 - internet explorer is evil
 - follow r/ProgrammerHumor
 - file organization
-- mulitiple desktops
+- multiple desktops
 - pushups and coffee
 - we start from 0
+- keep your startup folder clean

-Computational problem solving
+## Computational problem solving

 - understand
 - visualize
 - methodize
 - implement
 - assess

-Basics and setup
+## Basics and setup

 - languages
 - IDEs
 - VS Code

-Coding basics (in Python)
+## Coding basics (in Python)

 - shell
 - variables
 - data types